MLOPs-team/kirenz-mlops-semester/_sources/docs/technicalDocumentation/delta-lake/SettingupDelta-Lake.md

-# Setting up Delta - Lake
+# Setting up Delta-Lake

 ![Delta Lake](https://docs.delta.io/latest/_static/delta-lake-logo.png)

 This is heavily inspired by the Delta-Lake [Quickstart Guide]([Quickstart &mdash; Delta Lake Documentation](https://docs.delta.io/latest/quick-start.html))

-# Spark ?
+## Spark ?
 Delta ?
 Delta - Lake?

 When reading up on the concept of the delta-lake, the concept seems easy to comprehend.
 But the separation between technology / naming conventions can be tough at times.